-Prunus Laurocerasus Rotundifolia is one hell of a mouthful for one of the most common hedging plants in Britain.
-Poor old cherry laurel.
-Abroad it is known as the "English Laurel" for good reason - no one plants it as much as we do.
+Prunus Laurocerasus Rotundifolia is a name that just trips off the tongue, and it's a shame more parents don't name their children after it.
+It is one of the most popular evergreen hedging plants in Britain, and so it's aptly named Common Laurel, or Cherry Laurel (being in the same genus as the other stone fruit - cherries, plums, damsons, etc).
+Abroad, it is known as the "English Laurel" for good reason - no one plants it as much as we do.

 That, of course, is because no one understands it like we do.
 Prunus laurocerasus is the best roadside hedging plant there is, and with our small island, and seemingly unlimited cars (I read the other day somewhere that car numbers had risen ten times in the last thirty years, but roads had only increased in length by 10%) we need good roadside hedging.